eggsdesign/make-your-own-portfolio/README.md

 **Note:** For some people this might trigger an error message, saying that github username and email are not properly configured.

-To fix this, run the following commands in your terminal in VSCode (replace the parameters in "" to fit your own name and e-mail):

-Paste, edit the text and click Enter to run the command.
+To fix this, run the following commands – one by one – in your terminal in VSCode.
+Replace the parameters in "" to fit your own name and e-mail, and click Enter to run the command.

 ```
 git config --global user.name "Your Name"